eduMFA/eduMFA/doc/policies/admin.rst

 type: bool

-This policy action allows the admin to view the list of clients which authenticate to privacyIDEA at the :ref:`rest_client`.
+This policy action allows the admin to view the list of clients which authenticate to eduMFA at the :ref:`rest_client`.

 managesubscription